AdobeDocs/commerce-webapi/src/pages/graphql/tutorials/checkout/set-email-address.md

 ---
 title: Step 8.
-Set email on the cart (guest customers only)
+Set email on the cart
+description: Learn how to set a an email address for an order with the GraphQL API.
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---